 Hyper Puppy Tip 1: Routine and Structure

-One of the best ways to curb puppy's hyper behavior is to set up a strict routine right from the start.
+One of the best ways to curb your puppy's hyper behavior is to set up a strict routine right from the start.

 When I got my first puppy, I did not think it was necessary to set up a schedule.
 Both puppy and I did not have day jobs, so I figured it was unnecessary to constrain our freedoms by setting time-limits and deadlines on everything.
 However, I quickly realized that I was in error.

-This will limit puppy's hyper behavior to certain times in the day, for example during play time and to a lesser degree during walks.
+This will limit the puppy's hyper behavior to certain times in the day, for example during play time and to a lesser degree during walks.
 These times will become good outlets for his hyper energy.
 Dogs are crepuscular which means that they are most active during dawn and dusk so try to set up play times during those most hyper periods.

-In this way, puppy knows exactly what is expected of him, which will help lessen his stress.
+In this way, the puppy knows exactly what is expected of him, which will help lessen his stress.
 In addition, you will get to enjoy some moments of peace that is free from puppy hyperactivity.

 A fixed schedule will also help with potty training and puppy obedience.